Skip to main content

 User stitching

-User identification
+User identification levels

 User identification is the process of recognizing the identity of a user.
-This typically involves associating a user with a mostly unique identifier.
+This typically involves associating a user with a unique identifier.
 There are three levels of user identification in walkerOS:

 • id: Represents a unique identifier for a user, typically drawn from internal systems like a CRM.